kothar/compactlist/README.md

 ## Performance

-Performance of `CompactList` tends to be worse than `ArrayList` for small lists, but gains an advantage as list size increases.
+Performance of `CompactList` tends to be worse than `ArrayList` for small lists, but gains an advantage for random inserts as list size increases.
 This is mainly due to the tree structure which limits the amount of memory that needs to be copied when elements are inserted or removed, or the allocated backing array is grown during an append.

 The implementation currently splits segments at 2^16 elements, which is where performance gains for insertion start to appear.
 In the charts below, `CompactList` beats `ArrayList` when inserting ~2^17 or more elements.